-(i) Listing: Official List of the Irish Stock Exchange and EuroTLX being a multilateral trading facility managed by EuroTLX SIM S.p.A. (ii) Admission to trading: Application has been made by the Issuer (or on its behalf) for the Securities to be admitted to trading on the regulated market of the Irish Stock Exchange with effect from the Issue Date.
-Application has been made by the Issuer (or on its behalf) for the Securities to be admitted to trading on the multilateral trading facility of EuroTLX which is not a regulated market for the purpose of Directive 2014/65/EU with effect from the Issue Date.
-Mediobanca - Banca di Credito Finanziario S.p.A. will act as Liquidity Provider with reference to the Securities traded on EuroTLX. (iii) Estimate of total expenses related to admission to trading: As of the date of this Prospectus, it is not possible to make such an estimate RATINGS
+(i) Listing: Official List of Euronext Dublin and

+EuroTLX being a multilateral trading facility managed

+by EuroTLX SIM S.p.A.

+(ii) Admission to trading: Application has been made by the Issuer (or on its behalf) for the Securities to be admitted to trading on the regulated market of Euronext Dublin with effect from the Issue Date.

+Application has been made by the Issuer (or on its behalf) for the Securities to be admitted to trading on the multilateral trading facility of EuroTLX which is not a regulated market for the purpose of Directive

-Ratings:
+2014/65/EU with effect from the Issue Date.

+Mediobanca - Banca di Credito Finanziario S.p.A. will act as Liquidity Provider with reference to the admission to trading:

+Securities traded on EuroTLX.

+(iii) Estimate of total expenses related to

+As of the date of this Prospectus, it is not possible to

+make such an estimate

+2. RATINGS

+Ratings: The Securities to be issued have not been rated